MicrosoftDocs/architecture-center/docs/example-scenario/manufacturing/azure-ai-siemens-industrial-edge-content.md

 The Siemens Industrial Edge components include:

-- [AI Model Monitor](https://www.dex.siemens.com/edge/build-your-solution/ai-model-monitor) collects telemetry information, logs, metrics on model performance and edge devices.
+- [AI Model Monitor](https://www.dex.siemens.com/edge/build-your-solution/ai-model-monitor) collects telemetry information, logs, and metrics about model performance from edge devices.

-- [AI Model Manager (AIMM)](https://www.dex.siemens.com/edge/build-your-solution/ai-model-manager?cclcl=de_DE) is a service that's responsible for the orchestration of edge devices and model distribution.
+- [AIMM](https://www.dex.siemens.com/edge/build-your-solution/ai-model-manager) is a service that you can use to orchestrate edge devices and distribute models.

-- [AI Inference Server](https://www.dex.siemens.com/edge/manufacturing-process-industries/ai-inference-server) runs on Siemens Industrial Edge devices and uses the built-in Python Interpreter to execute deployed AI models for inference purposes.
+- [AIIS](https://www.dex.siemens.com/edge/manufacturing-process-industries/ai-inference-server) runs on Siemens Industrial Edge devices and uses the built-in Python Interpreter to run deployed AI models for inference purposes.

-- The [AI Software Development Kit](https://www.siemens.com/global/en/products/automation/topic-areas/artificial-intelligence-in-industry/industrial-ai-enabled-operations/software-development-kit.html) enables you to package your model, including preprocessing logic and post-processing logic, into a standard inference pipeline that runs on the AI Inference Server.
-You can achieve this process by using our Python Software Development Kit while maintaining your existing coding and training environment.
+- Use the [AI Software Development Kit](https://www.siemens.com/global/en/products/automation/topic-areas/artificial-intelligence-in-industry/industrial-ai-enabled-operations/software-development-kit.html) to package your model, including preprocessing logic and post-processing logic, into a standard inference pipeline that runs on the AIIS.
+Use these Python tools and keep your existing coding and training environment.

 - Siemens Data Collector collects inference data from the Siemens AIIS for further processing.

-- The Siemens Data Collector Hub collects inference data from all Data Collectors to pass to the cloud for further processing.
+- The Siemens Data Collector Hub collects inference data from all data collectors and passes it to the cloud for further processing.

 ## Azure components

 For each component in the architecture, use the relevant service guide in the Well-Architected Framework where available.
-For more information, see the [Well-Architected Framework service guides](/azure/well-architected/service-guides).
+For more information, see [Well-Architected Framework service guides](/azure/well-architected/service-guides).

-- [Azure IoT Hub](/azure/iot-hub/iot-hub-devguide) facilitates communication for model delivery between the cloud and Edge.
-Registering the AI Model Manager as an edge device enables the cloud service to send cloud-to-device messages.
+- [IoT Hub](/azure/iot-hub/iot-hub-devguide) facilitates communication for model delivery between the cloud and the edge.
+IoT Hub registers the AIMM as an edge device, so cloud services can send cloud-to-device messages.

-- [Machine Learning workspace](/azure/machine-learning/concept-workspace) acts as a central hub that streamlines the creation, organization, and hosting of machine learning artifacts and tasks for teams.
-It covers jobs, pipelines, data assets, models, and endpoints.
+- The [Machine Learning workspace](/azure/machine-learning/concept-workspace) acts as a central hub that you can use to efficiently create, organize, and host machine learning artifacts and tasks for teams.
+For example, you can create jobs, pipelines, data assets, models, and endpoints.

 - [Azure Monitor](/azure/azure-monitor/essentials/monitor-azure-resource) is an Azure solution that provides insights into the performance and health of applications and resources.
 It provides tools to collect, analyze, and act on telemetry data.

-- [Storage](/azure/storage/) is a cloud-based container or repository that enables users to store and manage various types of data in a scalable and accessible manner.
+- [Storage](/azure/storage/) is a cloud-based container or repository that you can use to store and manage various types of data in a scalable and accessible manner.

 - [Azure Key Vault](/azure/key-vault/general/overview) is a cloud service that securely manages and stores sensitive information such as secrets, encryption keys, and certificates.
 It provides centralized control over access and audit trails.

 - [Azure Container Registry](/azure/aks/tutorial-kubernetes-prepare-acr?tabs=azure-cli) is a managed, private registry service that you can use to build, store, and manage container images and related artifacts.
-When you create a new Machine Learning workspace, it automatically creates a Container Registry.
+When you create a new Machine Learning workspace, it automatically creates a Container Registry instance.
 Container Registry stores Docker containers that you can use to train and deploy models.
-The Docker containers encapsulate the environment where your machine learning training happens.
-This process ensures a consistent, reproducible, and isolated environment, which is crucial for machine learning workflows.
+The Docker containers encapsulate your machine learning training environment.
+This feature ensures a consistent, reproducible, and isolated environment, which is crucial for machine learning workflows.

 ## Alternatives

-We recommend that you replace IoT Hub with [Azure Event Grid’s MQTT broker feature](/azure/event-grid/mqtt-overview) as the long-term solution.
+- We recommend that you replace IoT Hub with the [Event Grid MQTT broker feature](/azure/event-grid/mqtt-overview) as a long-term solution.
 [Event Grid](/azure/event-grid/mqtt-overview) is a fully managed, highly scalable publish and subscribe message distribution service.
 It uses MQTT and HTTP protocols to support flexible message consumption patterns.

-- Consider using the [Azure Monitor Edge pipeline](/azure/azure-monitor/essentials/edge-pipeline-configure) on Azure Arc for pushing logs and metrics to Azure, which replaces the OpenTelemetry components in your architecture.
+- Consider using the [Azure Monitor edge pipeline](/azure/azure-monitor/essentials/edge-pipeline-configure) on Azure Arc to push logs and metrics to Azure.
+This pipeline replaces the OpenTelemetry components in your architecture.
 This approach offers seamless and secure connectivity to Azure.
 It also enhances the extensibility of Siemens factory IT to the Azure cloud, which simplifies identity management.
 This alternative results in:

   - Faster commissioning for the customer.
   - Reduced support from Siemens during commissioning.
-  - Access to observability data lowers the cost of operation.
+  - A lower operation cost because it provides access to observability data.

-- You can use the [GitLab Accelerator](https://gitlab.com/rburteamicrosoft/gitlab-accelerator) to develop your machine learning pipelines and further develop extra functionalities in Azure with the examples provided in this implementation.
+- You can use [GitLab Accelerator](https://gitlab.com/rburteamicrosoft/gitlab-accelerator) to develop your machine learning pipelines and further develop extra functionalities in Azure with the examples from this implementation.

 ## Scenario details

-This scenario addresses the challenge of integrating machine learning models developed in Azure with factory operations that Siemens Industrial Edge devices manages.
+This scenario addresses the challenge of integrating machine learning models that you develop in Azure with factory operations that Siemens Industrial Edge devices manage.
 The primary objective is to ensure efficient, secure, and automated deployment and monitoring of AI models in industrial environments.

-The need for seamless and reliable deployment of AI-driven applications in manufacturing and strict operational requirements prompted the development of this architecture.
+This architecture helps address the need for seamless and reliable deployment of AI-driven applications in manufacturing and the need for strict operational requirements.
 This solution minimizes manual intervention, reduces production disruptions, and enhances the visibility of machine learning models on the shop floor.

 ## Potential use cases

 This architecture builds a closed-loop environment for data collection, AI modeling, training, deployment, inference, and monitoring based on Siemens and Microsoft products.
-It enables the scalable implementation of AI use cases across various industries, such as electronics, consumer packaged goods, automotive, and batteries.
+You can implement scalable AI use cases across various industries, such as the electronic, consumer packaged goods, automotive, and battery industries.

-The architecture reduces manual effort and costs by integrating cloud model preparation, cloud-to-edge model transfer, and field model execution.
+To reduce manual effort and cost, this architecture integrates cloud model preparation, cloud-to-edge model transfer, and field model operation.
 It also provides edge-to-cloud monitoring and creates a cost-effective solution with a low initial investment in AI hardware and software.

 ## Considerations